sebastiankasprzak/aws-amplify-workshop-react-native/02-authentication/README.md

 To view a final solution for a custom authentication strategy, check out the __AWS Amplify React Native Auth Starter__ [here](https://github.com/aws-samples/aws-amplify-auth-starters/tree/react-native#aws-amplify-react-native-auth-starter).

 > This section is an overview and is considered an advanced part of the workshop.
 If you are not comfortable writing a custom authentication flow, I would read through this section and use it as a reference in the future.
-If you'd like to jump to the next section, click [here](https://github.com/MattJColes/aws-amplify-workshop-react-native#adding-a-graphql-api-with-aws-appsync).
+If you'd like to jump to the next section, proceed to: [Lab 3 - GraphQL API with AWS AppSync](../03-appsync/README.md).

 The `withAuthenticator` component is a really easy way to get up and running with authentication, but in a real-world application we probably want more control over how our form looks & functions.